Allium/WithoutHeadOrFoot/_posts/2016-08-12-Roots-of-Paradigm-3.md

 ### The Precarity of Ossified Harmony

-Centralised power often demands a centralised and dogmatic system of thought to justify that power.
+Centralised power often imposes a centralised and dogmatic system of thought to justify itself.
 And so the prevailing Confucianism, with all its Taoist influences, became in the hands of the Sung elite increasingly ubiquitous and dogmatic: the existing diversity of alternative interpretations and practices was abolished, leaving only caricatures of the most authoritarian and prescriptive elements of the philosophy &ndash; elements pertaining to social behaviour, authority, duty, shame and guilt.

 As discussed, Confucianism is fundamentally a holistic theory: its nature is to explain the interrelations between many things that seem at first glance to be unconnected.
 It had always evolved in tandem with an increasingly complex society; but following the suppression of alternative philosophies, its scope and utility had to broaden &ndash; it alone had to make sense of the human mind, institutions, culture, metaphysics, nature and the cosmos, and place them into a coherent and exhaustive system of relationships.

 Problems start to arise when a holistic theory becomes monolithic &ndash; when it and it alone has to consistently encompass *everything* (analytic theories are much less unwieldy, which is perhaps one reason that science has made such impressive progress).
-And just like humourism in Enlightenment Europe (see last post in this series), the priests of the elitist Confucianism started to get things wrong: their cosmic cycles were seen to fail, they lost confidence in making tangible predictions.
+And just like humourism in Enlightenment Europe (see the previous post in this series), the priests of the elitist Confucianism started to get things wrong: their cosmic cycles were seen to fail, they lost confidence in making tangible predictions.

 With a holist theory, a crack in one corner can spread throughout the whole structure.
 And since Confucianism's capacity for re-interpretation and renewal had been all but destroyed by political interests, the incremental burden of each failure eventually caused its credibility to crumble.
 Time was ripe for something new.